 By creating an , teachers can help all children develop their thinking skills.
 This means giving every student the chance to both build on what they know and stretch into new ideas.

-Research shows that struggling readers often experience accommodation overload rather than slow learning, requiring teachers to rebalance their instruction toward more assimilation opportunities.
+Research shows that struggling readers often experience accommodation overload rather than slow learning, requiring teachers to rebalance their instruction towards more assimilation opportunities.
 Studies indicate that recognising the exact moment students shift from assimilation to accommodation is crucial for preventing learning breakdowns.
 Current research emphasises that both processes must work together, with teachers providing appropriate scaffoldingbased on each student's cognitive load capacity.

 Here are five important studies on this topic: